Twisted Wonderland: Usurper from the Wilds, English Translation

 Added to EN: “…and had kept the encounter from escalating to dangerous levels.”

-While adapting idioms to the local market is common in localization, this was maybe an unfortunate change as “turn the world upside down” is a reference to Scar’s song in the Japanese-language adaptation of the Lion King, recreated faithfully in EN game, and was possibly written intentionally here as another reference both to the movie and to Ruggie’s often reiterated ambitions: turn the world upside is exactly what he is trying to do.
+While adapting idioms to the local market is common in localization, this was maybe an unfortunate change as “turn the world upside down” is a reference to Scar’s song in the Japanese-language adaptation of the Lion King, recreated faithfully in EN game(and elsewhere in the EN novel), and was possibly written intentionally here as another reference both to the movie and to Ruggie’s often reiterated ambitions: turn the world upside down is exactly what he is trying to do.

 “Kind underclassman” changed to “kind soul” in the English-language adaptation of the novel.